 Research

-Here’s some of my current research on flood policy instruments and hurricane impacts.
-Please contact me for any additional informaton about this work.
+Here’s some of my current research on flood policies and hurricane impacts.
+Please contact me for any additional information about this work.

-Levees: Infrastructure and Insurance as Adaptation to Flood Risk (joint with Anna Ziff)
+Levees: Infrastructure and Insurance as Adaptation to Flood Risk (with Anna Ziff)

 Draft available on SSRN